 Warner Bros released Goodfellas to theaters on September 21, 1990.
-Martin Scorsese directs the film which stars Robert De Niro, Ray Liotta, and Joe Pesci.
+Martin Scorsese directed the film starring Robert De Niro, Ray Liotta, and Joe Pesci.

 Goodfellas is based on a true story that explores the lowly, blue-collar side of New York’s Italian mafia in this crime biopic of wiseguy Henry Hill.
 His life takes him from a young petty criminal, to big-time thief, to middle-aged cocaine addict and dealer.
 As we witness the rise and fall of Hill and his two counterparts—the slick jack-of-all-trades criminal Jimmy Conway and the brutish, intimidating Tommy DeVito—we learn the rules and traditions of organized crime.

 Read the full summary, and add the film to your collection today!